oobianom/card.pro/README.md

-# card.pro: Lightweight modern & responsive HTML card essentials.
+# card.pro: Lightweight and highly customizable card component for shiny

 This highly customizable _card.pro()_ component provides a flexible and extensible content container with multiple variants and options.
 It allows shiny app developer to display content in an organized and uniform manner in the form of cards.